 Mean score of companies in the Financial Intermediation industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2024, HSBC Holdings reported total carbon emissions of approximately 1,226,693,000 kg CO2e, with emissions distributed across various scopes: 15,025,000 kg CO2e (Scope 1), 83,760,000 kg CO2e (Scope 2), and a significant 1,127,909,000 kg CO2e (Scope 3).
-This represents a slight decrease from 2023, where total emissions were about 1,297,590,000 kg CO2e, with Scope 1 at 16,918,000 kg CO2e, Scope 2 at 167,174,000 kg CO2e, and Scope 3 at 1,113,498,000 kg CO2e.
+In 2024, HSBC Holdings reported total carbon emissions of approximately 1,226,693,000 kg CO2e.
+This includes Scope 1 emissions of about 15,025,000 kg CO2e, Scope 2 emissions of approximately 83,760,000 kg CO2e, and significant Scope 3 emissions of around 1,127,909,000 kg CO2e, with major contributions from purchased goods and services (approximately 866,873,000 kg CO2e) and business travel (about 133,878,000 kg CO2e).
+In 2023, HSBC's total emissions were about 1,297,590,000 kg CO2e, with Scope 1 at approximately 16,918,000 kg CO2e, Scope 2 at around 167,174,000 kg CO2e, and Scope 3 emissions at about 1,113,498,000 kg CO2e.
 HSBC has set ambitious climate commitments, aiming for net-zero emissions across its operations and supply chain by 2030.
 This includes a target to reduce absolute on-balance sheet financed emissions by 70% by 2030, using a 2020 baseline of 4.7 million tonnes CO2e.
-Additionally, the bank aims for a 34% reduction in financed emissions in the oil and gas sector by 2030, relative to a 2019 baseline.
-The bank is also targeting a 75% reduction in emissions intensity for the power and utilities sector by 2030, aiming for an intensity of 0.14 million tonnes CO2e per terawatt hour.
-Furthermore, HSBC has committed to refrain from using carbon offsets to meet its net-zero targets, ensuring that their reductions are genuine and impactful.
-Overall, HSBC's climate strategy reflects a strong commitment to reducing its carbon footprint and supporting global efforts to combat climate change.
+Additionally, the bank targets a 34% reduction in financed emissions in the oil and gas sector by 2030, relative to a 2019 baseline.
+The bank's long-term goal aligns with the International Energy Agency's Net Zero Emissions by 2050 scenario, committing to net-zero financed emissions by 2050.
+HSBC is also focused on reducing emissions intensity in its iron, steel, and aluminium portfolio by 42% by 2030.
+Overall, HSBC's climate strategy reflects a comprehensive approach to reducing carbon emissions, with specific targets across various scopes and sectors, demonstrating its commitment to sustainability and climate action.

 Access structured emissions data, company-specific emission factors, and source documents